gabka913/bar-card/README.md

 # Bar Card

-This is a fork from [custom-cards/bar-card](https://github.com/custom-cards/bar-card) because it was no maintained
+This is a fork from [custom-cards/bar-card](https://github.com/custom-cards/bar-card) because it was not maintained.

 ---